-The advantage of the inverse sum array is that we can update a range in the original array by changing just two elements in the inverse sum array.
+The advantage of the difference array is that we can update a range in the original array by changing just two elements in the difference array.
 For example, if we want to increase the elements in the range 2...5 by 5, it suffices to increase the value at position 2 by 5 and decrease the value at position 6 by 5.
 The result is as follows: